zbaker94/WeatherApp/README.md

 npm run dev
 ```

-You may also access the vm directly by running `vagrant ssh`
+You may also access the VM directly by running `vagrant ssh`

 ## 🧩 How It Works
 **App Overview**